-The current overall metal recycling rate of around 30 percent is not acceptable given the recyclability of almost every kind of metal, and challenges remain with respect how to recapture more material for recycling.
+The current overall metal recycling rate of around 34% is not acceptable, given the recyclability of almost every kind of metal, and challenges remain with respect how to recapture more material for recycling.
 The expansion of community recycling programs and public awareness help in this regard.

 Another important reason for the low recycling rate has to do with the design of various metal products.
 The growing complexity of various modern products and their material mix makes recycling increasingly difficult.
-For instance, a simple mobile phone can contain as many as 40 different elements.
+For instance, a smartphone can contain more than 70 different elements.
 So, extracting every kind of materials from a mobile phone and reusing them in the production of new products makes it difficult.

-Modern recycling technologies can effectively identify many different kinds of metals; although there is still the need for even more effective recycling technologies to separate non-ferrous metals.
+Modern recycling technologies can effectively identify many different kinds of metals, though there is still the need for even more effective recycling technologies to separate non-ferrous metals.

 Separating ferrous metals from non-ferrous metals is one of the most important steps in the sorting process.
 As ferrous metals contain iron, they are attracted by magnets and easily pulled out of the mixed waste stream.
 In scrap yards, cranes fitted with an electromagnet can remove larger pieces of ferrous scrap.

-When sorting metals from a mixed stream of recyclable material, paper is removed first leaving only plastics and metals.
+When sorting metals from a mixed stream of recyclable material, the paper is removed first, leaving only plastics and metals.
 Then, electric currents are induced across the stream where only metals get affected.
-This process is called Eddy Current Separation.
+This process is called eddy current separation.
 Although aluminum is not magnetic, this technology can levitate it and allow plastics to drop out of the process.

 Traditionally, metal recycling has been regarded as a profitable business opportunity.
 In recent years, however, depressed prices have proved to be challenging.
 At an entrepreneurial level, a common entry point into the metal recycling business is through starting scrap metal collection business or becoming a scrap metal vendor.